WordPress, receive outgoing emails using Proton Mail Paid Plan

 This is the Domain you want to send outgoing mails to Proton Mail.
 Once setup you can send from any email address attached to that Domain or associated subdomain. - Verify your sending Domain.

-records you need to update or add (See Image 2.)
+This section shows all theDNSrecords you need to update or add (See Image 2.)

 4.1.
-UpdateSPF
+UpdateSPFrecord.

 IMPORTANT

-record applied whilst configuring Proton Mail and you can only have one SPF record.
-Add theinclude:_spf.mailersend.net
+You already have aSPFrecord applied whilst configuring Proton Mail and you can only have one SPF record.
+Add theinclude:_spf.mailersend.nettext string to the right of your existing record, after thev=spf1.
+Make theTTL(Time To Live) 5 mins.

 For example, from…v=spf1 include:_spf.protonmail.ch mx ~all